 \subsection{Extension to Jump Models}

-The suggestion to allow the asset to jump occasionally to reflect the possibility of sudden changes in the market was first made in \cite{MertonJumpModel}; an extensive overview and detailed discussion of jump models and their use in modern mathematical finance can be found in \cite{JumpProcesses_RamaCont}.
+A model which allows the asset price process to jump to reflect the possibility of sudden changes in the market was first recorded in \cite{MertonJumpModel}; an extensive overview and detailed discussion of jump models and their use in modern mathematical finance can be found in \cite{JumpProcesses_RamaCont}.
 The pricing of American options in the presence of jumps has been developed and studied in \cite{Zhang_AmericanJumpPaper,Pham_OptStop_JumpDiff}, which remain the main references on the topic.

 We consider models where the underlying asset follows a jump-diffusion process,